 Fortunately, this trend is reversable because relatively simple prevention goes a long way with oral and overall health.

 CHWs Can Reverse Oral Health Disparities

 Communities and health systems need to step up oral health by providing better access to dentists and education.
-Community health workers (CHWs), promotores de salud, and other lay educators are in a perfect position to help.
+Community health workers (CHWs), promotores de salud, community dental health coordinators and other lay educators are in a perfect position to help.